nforgeio/neonKUBE/Images/ubuntu/README.md

 # Image Tags

-Alpine images are tagged with the Alpine version plus the image build date and the latest production image will be tagged with `:latest`.
+Ubuntu images are tagged with the Ubuntu version.

 # Description

-Enhances the official [Alpine](https://hub.docker.com/_/alpine/) image to include some additional packages.
+Enhances the official [Alpine](https://hub.docker.com/_/ubuntu/) image to include some additional packages.

 Note that any images that extend this one should launch the [tini](https://github.com/krallin/tini) init manager as the first process within the container so that Linux signals will be forwarded to child processes and so zombie processes will be reaped.
 You'll need to specify a Docker entrypoint like: